yizhang82/yizhang82.github.io/_posts/2021-1-10-nes-emu-cpu.md

 ## The 6502 CPU

 NES uses 8-bit [6502 CPU](https://en.wikipedia.org/wiki/MOS_Technology_6502) with 16-bit address bus, meaning it can access memory range 0x0000~0xffff - not much, but more than enough for games back in the 80s with charming dots and sprites.
 It is used in a surprising large range of famous vintage computers/consoles like Apple I, Apple II, Atari, Commodore 64, and of course NES.
 The variant used by NES is a stock 6502 without decimal mode support.
 It is running at 1.79HMZ (PAL version runs at 1.66MHZ).
 It has 3 general purpose register A/X/Y, and 3 special register P (status) /SP (stack pointer) /PC (program counter, or instruction pointer), all of them being 8-bit except PC which is 16-bit.
+NES dev wiki has a [great section on 6502 CPU](http://wiki.nesdev.com/w/index.php/CPU) that has a lot more details and we'll be covering the most important aspects in the remainder of the article.

 To emulate the CPU, the main loop would look something like this:
 1. We start at a memory location by set current *program counter* (also known as instruction pointer in other architectures) **PC** to that location